 6.1.2.x Higher layer procedures

 The SCell without SSB in intra-band CA is considered as baseline, i.e., for a serving cell without transmission of SS/PBCH blocks, a UE acquires time and frequency synchronization with the serving cell based on receptions of SS/PBCH blocks on the SpCell or the SCell, of the cell group.

-Editor's note: impacts in RAN2 may need further analysis pending on other WGs progress.
+More detailed discussion on higher layer procedures for RAN2 may be needed in WI phase according to the other WGs input.

+Feasibility of this solution is in RAN1 scope.

 6.1.2.z Impacts on network interfaces